 - Investments are concentrated in lower-cost markets, renting to credit worthy tenants to generate a higher cash flow than will be available in high cost markets.

 - Streitwise limits leverage to the 40% to 60% range, which also minimizes investment risk.

 - The current Streitwise REIT is an equity REIT, giving you the benefit of both regular dividend income and capital appreciation upon disposition of the underlying investment.

 - Ability to redeem 90% or more of your investment after holding your investment for at least one year under the Stock Repurchase Plan.
 This is a much more generous redemption policy than is the case with real estate crowdfunding platforms, which typically require you to remain invested for the full duration of the anticipated investment term.

 - Plans are available for individual accounts, trusts, and self-directed IRAs.
 This can be a perfect fit, since real estate is a long-term investment providing higher than average returns.

-- The current REIT has only been in existence since September 2017, which provides a relatively short track record.
+- The current REIT has only been in existence since September 2017.

 - Streitwise currently has only a single REIT option.

 There is a 3% upfront fee when you make your initial investment.(waived as of July, 2022)

 Should You Invest with Streitwise?

 We’ve listed the risks involved in investing in commercial real estate.
 But in truth, any investment involving equity participation comes with certain risks.
 But the payoffs with the Streitwise REIT are consistent, double digit dividend returns, plus the potential to participate in capital appreciation.